Scifabric/docs.pybossa.com/docs/index.md

 # Welcome to PYBOSSA's documentation

+PYBOSSA is a technology developed by [Scifabric](https://scifabric.com).
-PYBOSSA is our technology, used for the development of platforms and data collection within collaborative environments, analysis and data enrichment.
+It is used for the development of platforms and data collection within collaborative environments, analysis and data enrichment.

 PYBOSSA is an extremely flexible and versatile technology with a multitude of applications that adapt to each specific case facilitating